awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-resetaccess.md

  **Description**

-This document will use the EC2Rescue tool on the specified EC2 instance to re\-enable password decryption using the EC2 Console \(Windows\) or to generate and add a new SSH key pair \(Linux\)\.
+This runbook will use the EC2Rescue tool on the specified EC2 instance to re\-enable password decryption using the EC2 Console \(Windows\) or to generate and add a new SSH key pair \(Linux\)\.
 If you lost your key pair, this automation will create a password\-enabled AMI that you can use to launch a new EC2 instance with a key pair you own \(Windows\)\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-ResetAccess)